alma4rebi/swift-programming-language/book/AutomaticReferenceCounting.md

-ARC does not deallocate the `Person`{.code-voice} instance until the third and final strong reference is broken, at which point it is clear that you are no longer using the `Person`{.code-voice} instance:
+ARC does not deallocate the `Person` instance until the third and final strong reference is broken, at which point it is clear that you are no longer using the `Person` instance: